elastic/opentelemetry/docs/guided-onboarding.md

 To configure the EDOT Collector manually, refer to the [manual configuration](manual-configuration.md) docs.

 ## Before you begin
-The onboarding has the following requirements and limitations:
+The onboarding has the following requirements:

 - The **Admin** role or higher is required to onboard system logs and metrics.
 To learn more, refer to [Assign user roles and privileges](https://www.elastic.co/docs/current/serverless/general/assign-user-roles).
 - Root privileges on the host are required to run the OpenTelemetry collector used in this quickstart.